Numerical Investigation of Diffusion Flame in Transonic Flow with Large Pressure Gradient: Abstract

 \section{Abstract}

 A finite-volume method for the steady, compressible, reacting, turbulent Navier-Stokes equations is developed by using a steady-state preserving splitting scheme for the stiff source terms in chemical reaction.
 Laminar and turbulent reacting flows in a mixing layer with large streamwise pressure gradient are studied and compared to boundary-layer solutions.
-Influence of chemical reaction on the turbulent transport in the mixing layer is analyzed.
-Influence of vitiated air on the combustion process and aerodynamic performance is also investigated for the cases of turbulent mixing layer and turbine cascade.
+It reveals that chemical reaction strongly enhances turbulent transport due to intensive production of turbulence by the increased velocity gradients and thus produces large turbulent viscosity in the reaction region.
+Influence of vitiated air on the combustion process and aerodynamic performance is also investigated for the cases of turbulent mixing layer and highly-loaded transonic turbine cascade.
+Both cases indicate viability for the turbine-burner concept.